kazemihabib/nativescript-FilePicker/README.md

   It's not a plugin yet and you should read below line :).

-1-copy to `https://github.com/kazemihabib/nativescript-FilePicker/tree/master/app/fonts` to your `app` foloer
+1-copy `https://github.com/kazemihabib/nativescript-FilePicker/tree/master/app/fonts` to your `app` folder.

 2-add this line to your `app.css` https://github.com/kazemihabib/nativescript-FilePicker/blob/master/app/app.css#L15 .